Luigi's Mansion: Dark Moon: Development

-In 2002, hardware designer Hideki Konno approached Nintendo to conduct experiments on Luigi's Mansion with the addition of new glasses-free 3D hardware, which would have also been released for the Nintendo GameCube.
+In 2002, hardware designer Hideki Konno approached Nintendo to conduct experiments on Luigi's Mansion with the addition of new glasses-free 3D hardware, which would have also been released for the GameCube.
 The project would have been the first instance of Nintendo using glasses-free 3D in their products and pre-dated the Nintendo 3DS by nine years.
 Nintendo was originally doubtful of the project due to the prior critical and commercial failure of the Virtual Boy.
 The concept had Konno revisit the GameCube hardware and make a new version that included a four-inch LCD screen for glasses-free 3D compatibility.
 They nicknamed the concept "dollhouse mode" because the 3D effects added a new layer of depth and made the graphics stand out more.
 The LCD concept was shown at E3 2002, titled Luigi's Mansion 3D, but Nintendo held back on revealing the 3D aspect.
-According to Konno, the concept would have been successful but was simply too expensive to manufacture; liquid crystal, what made LCD possible, was too expensive at the time.
+According to Konno, the concept could have been successful but was simply too expensive to manufacture; liquid crystal, what made LCD possible, was too expensive at the time.
 Players would have needed to purchase the LCD as an add-on accessory and the purchase would have most likely been more expensive than the GameCube itself and the project never surfaced.

 In the years following, Nintendo continuously revisited the idea of a Luigi's Mansion sequel.
-Ikebata credited this to the Poltergust, which they felt was fun and satisfying to use and could also be exploited for puzzle design.
-They realized that the Nintendo 3DS featured similar hardware ability to that of their prototype on the GameCube, and they knew that it was finally time to make the sequel.
+Ikebata credited this to the Poltergust gameplay mechanics, which they felt were fun and satisfying to use and could also be exploited for puzzle design.
+Development for a successor to the Nintendo DS, the Nintendo 3DS, began in 2009.
+They realized that the Nintendo 3DS featured similar 3D hardware ability to that of their prototype on the GameCube, and they decided to officially develop a sequel with the 3D gameplay in mind.